 Lucy Gilson works in South Africa with wider teams of researchers, educators and health managers on a Health system leadership and change programme.
-Working in this embedded way, while linking research and educational activities, involves direct, regular and continuing engagement with policy-makers and health care managers, offering opportunities for policy influence.
-It allows the development of shared ideas, as well as opportunities to support changes in policy and practice for health system development.
+This programme combines research around leadership and management issues with educational activities and direct and regular engagement with health policy makers and managers.
+It has supported the development of a leadership competency framework and strategy, directly impacted on managerial practices and enabled curriculae review and revision to support leadership development as a long-term health system intervention.

-Community health volunteers as mediators of accessible and responsive community health systems: lessons from the Health Development Army in Ethiopia - Funded by MRC/DFID/ESRC/Wellcome Trust Joint Health Systems Research Initiative, Dina Balabanova, Martin McKee, Susannah Mayhew and Mirkuzie Woldie Kerie and team in Jimma University are studying whether community volunteers can improve appropriateness and acceptability of health services, and improve access and the uptake of essential interventions.
+Community health volunteers as mediators of accessible and responsive community health systems: lessons from the Health Development Army in Ethiopia - Funded by MRC/ DFID/ESRC/Wellcome Trust Joint Health Systems Research Initiative, Dina Balabanova, Martin McKee, Susannah Mayhew and Mirkuzie Woldie Kerie and team in Jimma University are studying whether community volunteers can improve appropriateness and acceptability of health services, and improve access and the uptake of essential interventions.
 The project explores the role of community volunteers in Oromia region known as the Health Development Army, serving as mobilisers, service providers and intermediaries between the population and the health system, as well as agents for good governance.
-Focus group discussions, semistructured and key informant interviews and policy analysis in locations characterised with different health system performance, are combined with self-directed video diaries to enable volunteers to provide authentic narratives and allow co-production of research findings.
+Focus group discussions, semi-structured and key informant interviews and policy analysis in locations characterised with different health system performance, are combined with self-directed video diaries to enable volunteers to provide authentic narratives and allow coproduction of research findings.